acoustic-content-samples/wch-site-application/README.md

 # wch-site-application
 Source code for the Watson Content Hub sample site single page application - Oslo.

+## Updates
+With the beginning of December we have updated the Oslo Single Page Application with the following features:
+- Performance improvements
+- bug fixes
+- Support for Google crawling of a given page in Oslo (more features planned in this area)
+- Additional layouts for the Standard page type
+- Removal of # from the URLs and now leveraging HTML 5 mode for URLs (i.e. https://myhost/design-topics/clean-design)
+- Enablement for Inline Editing in the Sites Composer
+- Ability to leverage Angular 5 instead of Angular 4

 ## Documentation

 See the documentation on developer works how to customize the sample website or creating your own: